FlyTrapMind/Prolog-Library-Collection/Standards/XML/XSD/README.txt

 # Choices I made while implementing this standard

-I see the *|value space|* of each XSD datatype as a subset of the values that can be defined directly in SWI-Prolog.
+The *|value space|* of each XSD datatype is a subset of the values that can be expressed directly in SWI-Prolog.

-I see the *|lexical mapping|* as the function that reads codes from a stream that contains an XSD-supporting serialization format, and that creates the corresponding SWI-Prolog values.
+The *|lexical mapping|* is a function that reads codes from a stream that contains an XSD-supporting serialization format, and that creates the corresponding SWI-Prolog value.

-I see the *|canonical mapping|* as the function that takes a SWI-Prolog value and returns a code list representing that value's equivalent in XML Schema format, ready to be given to a serailization stream.
+The *|canonical mapping|* is a function that takes a SWI-Prolog value and returns a code list representing that value's equivalent in XML Schema format, ready to be plugged into a DCG.

-The literals that make up the various lexical spaces are implemented by SWI-Prolog lists of codes.
+The *|lexical space|* of each XSD datatype is implemented by SWI-Prolog lists of codes.

 # Standards version 1.0 or 1.1

-When this specification is used to check the datatype validity of XML input, implementations may provide the heuristic of using the 1.1 datatypes if the input is labeled as XML 1.1, and using the 1.0 datatypes if the input is labeled 1.0, but this heuristic should be subject to override by users, to support cases where users wish to accept XML 1.1 input but validate it using the 1.0 datatypes, or accept XML 1.0 input and validate it using the 1.1 datatypes.
+In principle, the XSD version should follow the XML version that is used.
+But the user should always be able to override this choice.

 # Datatype

-A triple consisting of:
+A datatype is defined as a triple that consists of:
-  * *|Value space|*
-    A set of distinct values.
+  * A *|value space|* which is a set of distinct abstract values.
-    This is only abstractly defined.
-  * *|Lexical space|*
-    A set of lexical representations or literals denoting values.
+  * A *|Lexical space|* which is a set of concrete lexical representations or literals which denote values in the value space.
-  * *Facets*
-    Characterizing properties of the value space, individual values, or the lexical space.
+  * A collection of *facets* which are characterizing properties of the datatype's value space, individual values, or its lexical space.
-  * *|Functions, relations, operations|*
+  * Together with the facets comes a collection of *functions*, *relations*, and *operations*.
+    The following are always included:
-    * A _|lexical mapping|_ from lexical to value space.
+      * A many-to-one _|lexical mapping|_
+        from the lexical space to the value space.
-    * A _|canonical mapping|_ from value to lexical space.
+      * A one-to-one _|canonical mapping|_
+        from the value space to the lexical space.
-    * _|Identity relation|_
-    * _|Equality relation|_
-    * _|Order relation|_
+      * An _|identity relation|_.
+      * An _|equality relation|_.
+      * An _|order relation|_.

 # Value space

-The set of values for a given datatype.

 Each value in the value space of a datatype is denoted by at least one literal in the lexical space of the same datatype.

-Value space definitions:
+The value space can be definition in the following ways:
-  * *Intensional*
+  1. *Intensional*
      Axiomatic definition from fundamental notions.
-  * *Extensional*
+  2.  *Extensional*
      Enumeration of the values.
-  * *Derived*
+  3.  *Derived*
      Defined by restricting an existing value space.
-  * *Combined* out of existing value spaces, according to some construction procedure (e.g., list, union).
+  4. *Combined* out of existing value spaces, according to some construction procedure (e.g., list, union).

 An *|ineffable value|* ia a value in a value space that is not mapped to by any literal from the corresponding lexical space.